Sunrise + Upgrading to The Graph Network FAQ

 Enlace a esta sección

-Will my hosted service subgraph be supported by the upgrade Indexer?
+Will my hosted service subgraph be supported on The Graph Network?

 Enlace a esta sección

-Yes, the upgrade Indexer will support all hosted service subgraphs published to The Graph Network.
+Yes, the upgrade Indexer will automatically support all hosted service subgraphs published to The Graph Network for a seamless upgrade experience.

 Enlace a esta sección